-- Parsl uses cloudpickle and pickle to serialize Python constructs, such as inputs and outputs to functions.
-Therefore, Python apps can only use inputs and outputs that can be serialized by cloudpickle or pickle.
+- Parsl uses cloudpickle and pickle to serialize Python objects to/from functions.
+Therefore, Python apps can only use input and output objects that can be serialized by cloudpickle or pickle.

-2. outputs : (list) This keyword argument allows you to explicitly list the output Futures that will be produced by this app.
+- outputs: (list) This keyword argument defines a list of output Futures that will be produced by this app.
 Parsl will track these files and ensure they are correctly created.
 They can then be passed to other apps as input arguments.

-A python app returns an AppFuture that is a proxy for the results that will be returned by the app once it is executed.
-This futures itself holds the python object(s) returned by the app.
-In case of a failure in the app, the future holds the exception raised by the app.
+A Python app returns an AppFuture that is a proxy for the results that will be returned by the app once it is executed.
+This future itself holds the python object(s) returned by the app.
+In case of an error or app failure, the future holds the exception raised by the app.

-Parsl’s Bash app allows you to wrap execution of external applications from the command-line as you would in a Bash shell.
+Parsl’s Bash app is used to wrap the execution of external applications from the command-line.
 It can also be used to execute Bash scripts directly.
 To define a Bash app the wrapped Python function must return the command-line string to be executed.

-The decorated bash function provides the same special keyword arguments to manage input and output files.
+@bash_app function provides the same inputs and outputs keyword arguments to manage input and output files.

 them in files that are managed by Parsl.